philsmeby/kubernetes-cheat-sheet/docker/compose.md

 - You can use docker-compose commands with the service name to execute only on the specified service
 - docker-compose --build `service_name`
 - docker-compose stop `service_name`

+## Not for Production

+- Only understands a single server
+- Doesn't understand production concerns
+  - uptime
+  - healthchecks
+  - rolling updates
+- Should use an orchastrator for production like Kubernetes or Swarm, docker-compose v3
+- Kubernetes is not ideal for 1-5 servers.
+Use swarm instead.
+Try cloud hosted.